Entering the Swiss market for cocoa

 - Monitor end-consumer prices of chocolate to get an idea of price ranges.
-Good sources for price information are the websites of supermarket chains, chocolate specialty stores and chocolate web shops, such as Chocolats du Monde.
+Good sources for price information are the websites of supermarket chains and specialist chocolate stores – see the examples listed above.

-2. Through what channels does cocoa reach the end market?
+Through what channels does cocoa end up on the end-market?

 As an exporter, you can use different channels to access the Swiss market with your cocoa.
-Your market entry will vary according to the quality of your cocoa beans and your supply capacities.
+Entering the market will vary according to the quality of your cocoa beans and your supply capacities.

 It is important to realise that the European market is moving towards shortened supply chains.
 This means retailers and cocoa-processing companies are increasingly sourcing their cocoa beans directly.
 The below figure shows you the most important channels for cocoa beans in Switzerland: